Curry Vegetable Red Lentil Soup

 Just before serving, add the coconut milk and stir.

 Salt to taste.

-This gluten-free recipe is designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like it, too.
-It’s one of my frugal whole foods gluten-free recipes that is wheat-free, barley-free and rye-free, as well as dairy-free, egg-free, peanut-free and sugar-free.
-It is a wheat-free recipe suitable for a wheat-free diet, and if made with vegetable stock it can be vegan or vegetarian.
+This is a frugal whole foods gluten-free recipes that is wheat-free, barley-free and rye-free, as well as dairy-free, egg-free, peanut-free and sugar-free.
+It is a wheat-free and if made with vegetable stock it can be vegan or vegetarian.